f9micro/f9-kernel/README.md

 * F9 follows the fundamental principles of microkernels in that it implements address spaces, thread management, and IPC only in the privileged kernel.

+* F9 is designed and customized for ARM Cortex-M, supporting NVIC (Nested Vectored Interrupt Controller), Bit Banding, MPU (Memory Protection Unit).

+* Energy efficient scheduling and tickless timer which allow the ARM Cortex-M to wake up only when needed, either at a scheduled time or on an interrupt event.
+Therefore, it results in better current consumption than the original approach using the system timer, SysTick, which require a constantly running, high frequency clock.

+* KProbes, dynamic instrumentation system inspired by Linux Kernel, allowing developers to gather additional information about kernel operation without recompiling or rebooting the kernel.
+It enables locations in the kernel to be instrumented with code, and the instrumentation code runs when the ARM core encounters that probe point.
+Once the instrumentation code completes execution, the kernel continues normal execution.

 * Each thread has its own TCB (Thread Control Block) and addressed by its global id, tweaked for ARM Cortex-M. Also dispatcher is responsible for switching contexts.
 Threads with the same priority are executed in a